SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Related Work

 \section{Related Work}

-\paragraph*{Learning-based 3D Reconstruction.} Reconstructing 3D models from 2D images is a classic problem in computer vision.
-Compared to traditional multi-view stereo algorithms and shading based approaches \cite{seitz2016comparison}, learning-based 3D reconstruction techniques can achieve impressive performance even with very sparse input consisting of very few views.
-Deep learning models for 3D shape understanding have been proposed for different kinds of 3D representations, including multiple views\cite{Zhizhong2018VIP,Zhizhong2019seq}, point clouds \cite{Yifan:DSS:2019, InsafutdinovD18}, triangle meshes \cite{Liu:Paparazzi:2018, liu2019softras}, voxel grids \cite{yan2016perspective, TulsianiZEM17}, and signed distance functions (SDF)\cite{Park2019}.

-However, most learning-based methods \cite{wang2018first, tulsiani2017learning, fan2017point, achlioptas2017representation, choy20163d, Jiang2018gal, kurenkov2018deformnet} require 3D supervision.
-Even though some methods \cite{che2018inverse, henderson2018learning} are less supervised, they are often limited by specific settings, such as restricted lighting conditions and required annotation of object orientation.
-In contrast, predicting 3D shapes with differentiable renderers has recently attracted increasing attention because it promises to enable 3D reconstruction without 3D supervision, that is, by optimizing neural networks only using images as training data.

-\paragraph*{Signed Distance Functions.} A distance function is a level set method \cite{Osher2004} that, at each point in 3D, stores the distance to the closest point on the surface of the object.
-Signed distance fields (SDFs)~\cite{Curless1996} store a signed distance function to distinguish between the inside of outside of an object.
+\paragraph*{Signed Distance Functions.} A distance function is a level set representation \cite{Osher2004, Peng1999} that, at each point in 3D, stores the distance to the closest point on the 3D surface.
+Signed distance fields (SDFs)~\cite{Curless1996} store a signed distance to distinguish between the inside and outside of objects.
 SDFs are often discretized using uniform voxel grids~\cite{Newcombe2011, Niessner2013}.
 Compared to meshes or parametric surfaces, the implicit surface representation~\cite{MeschederNetworks, chen2018implicit_decoder} of SDFs has the advantage that it can represent arbitrary topologies.
 In contrast to point clouds, SDFs always represent watertight surfaces.

-SDFs just recently started attracting research interest for shape analysis via deep learning.
-DeepSDF \cite{Park2019} was proposed as a learned continuous signed distance function representation of a class of shapes.
+SDFs recently started attracting interest for shape analysis via deep learning.
+DeepSDF \cite{Park2019} was proposed to learn continuous SDF representation of a class of shapes.
 Similarly, deep level sets \cite{DBLP:journals/corr/abs-1901-06802} were introduced as an end-to-end trainable model that directly predicts implicit surfaces of arbitrary topology.
-However, these methods require 3D supervision during training, such as a set of pairs of 3D coordinates and their corresponding SDF values \cite{Park2019}, or voxel occupancy maps~\cite{DBLP:journals/corr/abs-1901-06802}.
+However, these methods require 3D supervision during training, such as pairs of 3D coordinates and their corresponding SDF values \cite{Park2019}, or voxel occupancy maps~\cite{DBLP:journals/corr/abs-1901-06802}.